 Associate an existing domain with an account

-Because we have stopped supporting CNAME's by July 1, 2015 you must change your custom domain URL's everywhere they are used to access your Bitbucket team, account, repositories, and any automated processes which access Bitbucket using the custom domain URL.
+Because we have stopped supporting CNAME's by July 1, 2015 you must change your custom domain URL's everywhere they are used to access your Bitbucket Cloud team, account, repositories, and any automated processes which access Bitbucket using the custom domain URL.

 We've provided a set of examples to illustrate the process on this page.